Your blood's ability to clot helps keep you alive. Without it, every shaving nick and paper cut could turn into a medical emergency.

 Clot-busting drugs.
 These medicines are injections that can break up your clot.
 They include drugs like tPA (tissue plasminogen activator).

 Surgery.
-In some cases, you may need to have your doctor put a special filter into a vein, which can stop any future clots from getting to your lungs.
+In some cases, your doctor may need to put a special filter into a vein, which can stop any future clots from getting to your lungs.
 Sometimes, people need surgery to remove a clot.

 Even after you recover from a VTE and you're out of the hospital, you'll probably still need treatment with blood thinners for at least 3 months.
 That's because your chances of having another VTE will be higher for a while.